PageFlowPensacola/pageflow.com/index.markdown

         </svg>

       </div>
-      <p>We pick up your documents and scan them for you on a regular schedule–depending on your frequency needs–as often as five days a week.</p>
+      <p>We can pick up your documents and  <em>scan them for you</em> on a regular schedule–depending on your frequency needs–as often as five days a week.</p>
     </div>
     <div class="card ai">
       <h2>AI Content Analysis</h2>